 1. Get as Much Practice as Possible

-You may have heard horror stories of families embarking on a long car journey with baby only to turn around because their little one dissolved into hysterics.
+You may have heard horror stories of families embarking on a long car ride with baby only to turn around because their little one dissolved into hysterics.
 We have experienced a fair amount of crying while travelling ourselves, and the best solution we’ve found to this has simply been to get your baby used to being in their car seat.

 We know that getting out and about with your baby is easier said than done, especially if you have more than one child.
 Even a few trips to pick up groceries or going to the park will help your little one realize that being in a car seat is not the end of the world.